midas-network/covid19-scenario-modeling-hub_archive/data-processed/USC-SIkJalpha/2022-01-09-USC-SIkJalpha-Abstract.md

 # Summary of results
 In Round 12, similar to Round 11, the model projects upcoming peaks in all outcomes in all scenarios.
-In all scenarios, the peaks for national-level new cases happen around mid to late January, hospitalizations peak late January to early February and deaths peak in mid Februray.
+In all scenarios, the peaks for national-level new cases happen around mid to late January, hospitalizations peak late January to early February and deaths peak in mid February.
 Their is a little difference between Scenario A and Scenario B (and C and D).
 However, the deaths and hospitalizations are significantly higher in Scenarios C and D (pessimistic severity) compared to A and B (optimistic severity).

 # Explanation of observed dynamics given model assumptions